Eastern College Australia: Schools

 Eastern College Australia has three schools.
 The School of Arts and Social Sciences, School of Education and School of Theology.

 School of Arts and Social Sciences

 The goal of the School of Arts and Social Sciences is to provide a broad, flexible education.
 It includes opportunities for students to develop broad philosophical and theoretical frameworks.
-It helps provide a base on which to develop task-specific skills and outcomes.
+It helps provide a base on which to develop task-specific skills and experience.outcomes.

-Employers benefit from graduates who have a broad educational experience, strong values, clear personal commitments, and who are socially aware and responsible.

 Eastern College Australia has continued to develop its Counselling courses in response to community needs and changes in the counselling profession.
 Eastern started to offer counselling courses in 1987, with the most recent addition of a Graduate Diploma in Arts, specialising in counselling.

 School of Education

 Eastern believes schools are places of change and development for children and young people.
 Christian teachers make significant impact on the lives of their students showing them something of the love and power of God, as well as helping them understand themselves, develop knowledge and skills and the capacities to live abundant and fruitful lives.

 Eastern College Australia provides a Bachelor of Education - Primary or Secondary.
 As these courses are integrated with each other (Along with the Bachelor of Arts), students can transfer easily from one course to the other in the first two years of study.
 This provides great flexibility as they recognise that students' early goals can modify as their studies progress.